slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On opponents

 Beware of all opponents.
-Easy opponents are normally just [bait](#on-charming).

-> *'Despise the free lunch.' -- Robert Greene (40th law of power)*

-> *'Sometimes one pays most for the things one gets for nothing.' -- Albert Einstein*

-> *«El dorados» are never drawn in the map.'*

 Desperate opponents will risk anything in a fight.
 This gives them a huge advantage, they have nothing to lose.

-> *'Beware the fury of a patient man.' -- John Dryden*

-> *'Use anger only as a tool, when you need it to improve your situation.'*

-> *'Beware of sad people.'*

-> *'Our fearlessness shall be our secret weapon.' -- John Green*

 > *'Don’t fight a starving animal.
 Never contend with a Man who has nothing to Lose; for thereby you enter into an unequal conflict.
 The other enters without anxiety; having lost everything, including shame, he has no further loss to fear.
 He therefore re-sorts to all kinds of insolence.' -- Balthasar Gracian*

+> *'Beware the fury of a patient man.' -- John Dryden*

+> *'Beware of sad people.'*

+> *'Our fearlessness shall be our secret weapon.' -- John Green*

+Easy opponents are often just [bait](#on-charming).

+> *'Despise the free lunch.' -- Robert Greene (40th law of power)*

+> *'Sometimes one pays most for the things one gets for nothing.' -- Albert Einstein*

+> *'«El dorados» are never drawn in the map.'*

 However there are people acting stupid.
 Easy wins if you can identify them.
-There are simply too many to avoid.

 > *'Don't attribute to malice what you can attribute to incompetence or busyness.'*